directed by Martin Scorsese

 Comments

-The new SE shows the contrast boosting of the other two editions.
+ON THE DVDS: The new SE shows the contrast boosting of the other two editions.
 It has softened the image and removed the grain (but I, personally, prefer the grain!).
 They have put in some dastardly awful subtitles - that are barely legible.
 Of course, the extras are extensive.
 The original MGM release was slightly cropped on the bottom edge, but shows a shade more on the top.
 The new SE has gone the framing route of the PAL edition.
-The new edition is cropped on both edges and is 1.81.

 One of the big upgrades is the audio boost to non-original 5.1 in the new edition.
 Aside from this and the extensive extras - I don't think the image is a great improvement.
 I don't think I would recommend picking up the Scorsese Film Collection Boxset - reviewed HERE, just for this unless you are keen on some of the other genre-unrelated films New York, New York, The Last Waltz and Boxcar Bertha.
 At least you can buy this as a single disc as well if you desire, but that would be defeating one of the only big plusses - the 2nd disc of extras.
 I found the commentaries a little labored and certainly only for strong fans.
 I would say take a pass on this - it just smells like MGM, a poor DVD production house, is trying to put your money in their pockets.

 Bottom line: the new image is good for blowing up onto a big screen - tube owners won't feel much of a difference.
 The extras are the selling feature.
-The bumped audio is a bonus for fans of that technology.
-Overall this is a disappointment - why couldn't Warner own this title so we know it would be done right.
+The bumped audio is a bonus for fans of more dynamic sound.

 - Gary W Tooze